paulboutin/pi-music-display/README.md

 ## Tested Devices
 Currently tested on Raspberry Pi 1 and 5

-- **Raspberry Pi 1**: The Architecture doesn't support the needed python libraries needed.
+- **Raspberry Pi 1**: The Architecture doesn't support the needed python libraries.
 - **Raspberry Pi 5**: Works great with no issues.

 ## Local Development Setup